-The Shire will invite the highest ranked panel member, who is to give written notice as to whether to accept the offer for the work to be undertaken.
+The Shire will invite the highest ranked panel member to undertake the works or supply the requisite goods, who is to give written notice as to whether to accept the offer for the work to be undertaken.
 Should the offer be declined, an invitation to the next ranked panel member is to be made and so forth until a panel member accepts a Contract.

-Should the list of panel members invited be exhausted with no panel member accepting the offer to provide goods/services under the panel, the Shire may then invite suppliers that are not pre-qualified under the panel, in accordance with the Purchasing Thresholds stated in the Shire's Purchasing Policy As per Regulation 24AD(5)(f) the request document must clearly stipulate that the Shire does not intend to purchase exclusively from the panel.
+Should the list of panel members invited be exhausted with no panel member accepting the offer to provide goods/services under the panel, the Shire may then invite suppliers that are not pre-qualified under the panel, in accordance with the Purchasing Thresholds stated in the Shire's Purchasing Policy.
+As per Regulation 24AD(5)(f) the request document must clearly stipulate that the Shire does not intend to purchase exclusively from the panel.